Core affinity

 Bundle installation taskset

-This is usually the total number of cores on the server, or the number of cores you are licensed to use.
+When installing the KX Delta Platform from a bundle (install.sh), you will be prompt to choose the amount of cores the application should use, this is generally the total amount of cores on the server, or the amount of cores you are licensed to use.

 Number of [Licensed KDB+] [CPU cores] [Max: 12]: 12